 The successful bidder shall ensure that the services provided ensure diversity, inclusion, equity, and cultural and linguistic competence to the target population.
-Services should ensure reach within underserved communities, including diverse racial and ethnic groups, LGBTQIA+ communities, and/or historically marginalized, transient, or harder to reach communities, or regions of the state.
-The successful bidder shall continually assess and utilize demographic data of participants' service area in its development and delivery of programming, evaluation, and program outcomes to ensure it is relevant to the population served.
+The successful bidder shall continually assess and utilize demographic data of participants' catchment area in its development and delivery of programming, evaluation, and program outcomes to ensure it is relevant to the population served.
 Additionally, the successful bidder shall analyze data to implement strategies to increase program participation.

-Bidders applying for more than one (1) county must submit separate proposals for each county.
+Bidders applying for more than one (1) region must submit separate proposals for each region.